PRTG Manual: Monitoring via HTTP

-If you define the number of channels as 1, the sensor will read only the first value.
-The second value will be ignored.
-Using 3 as number of channels will result in a sensor error message.
+If you define the number of channels as 1, the sensor only reads the first value.
+The second value is ignored.
+Using 3 as number of channels results in a sensor error message.

 To be notified when the website content changes, you first need to configure a Trigger 'change' notification in the sensor's settings and then the notification itself.

-The HTTP Transaction sensor checks if a web shop is working as expected: with a series of requests, you can simulate the login, purchasing, and shipping processes, for example.
+The HTTP Transaction sensor checks if a web shop is working as expected: with a series of requests, for example, you can simulate the login, purchasing, and shipping processes.
 Only if all actions can be completed successfully in a row, the check returns an "OK" message.
 If anything goes wrong, you are immediately alerted and can react instantly to avoid loss of earnings for your company because the web shop is unavailable or very slow.

 Apache Web Server Monitoring

-PRTG also provides the option to monitor the security of your website by checking the status of SSL certificates and the security of a connection.
+PRTG also provides the option to monitor the security of your website by checking the status of Secure Sockets Layer (SSL) certificates and the security of a connection.

-- SSL Certificate sensor: monitors the certificate of a secure SSL/TLS connection.
-It displays whether a certificate has been revoked, or is trusted as root authority, or is self-signed, for example.
+- SSL Certificate sensor: monitors the certificate of an SSL/TLS-secured connection.
+For example, it displays whether a certificate has been revoked, or is trusted as root authority, or is self-signed.

 - SSL Security Check sensor: monitors the SSL connectivity to the port of a device.
-It tries to connect to the specified TCP/IP port number of a device with various SSL/TLS protocol versions and shows if a specific protocol is supported.
+It tries to connect to the specified TCP/IP port number of a device with different SSL/TLS versions and shows if a specific protocol is supported.

 PRTG provides the option to monitor passively received data.
 For this purpose, you can set up a device in a way that it automatically sends the data to PRTG.
-Specific sensor types can receive this data and alarm you based on your individual settings.
-For example, all Linux/Unix and most network devices support remote devices generating data, which has to be configured on each device, and sending the messages to a PRTG probe system.
+Specific sensors can receive this data and alert you based on your individual settings.
+For example, all Linux/Unix and most network devices support remote devices generating data, which has to be configured on each device, and sending the messages to a probe system.
 Usually, only the destination IP and port are required.